sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Use this after the practice engine works:

 Add local storage persistence to Spelio using the `spelio-storage-v1` key.
 Store selected word lists, settings including `dialectPreference`, word progress, list progress, last session result, current path position, and only if needed a minimal `completedNormalSessionCount`.
-Implement list completion logic: a list is complete when every learning item has been seen at least once and the user completes a session for that list with at least 85% accuracy and no revealed letters.
-Implement recommendation logic: if the user struggled and dialect-eligible difficult words currently exist, recommend review difficult words; if current list is incomplete, continue it; otherwise recommend nextListId, then unfinished list in current stage, then first list in next stage, then weakest incomplete list.
+Implement list progression separately from full list completion: the user may move on once every dialect-eligible learning item has been seen, while the modal tick/full completion remains stricter and requires at least 85% accuracy and no revealed letters in a completed session.
+Implement recommendation logic: if the user struggled and dialect-eligible difficult words currently exist, recommend review difficult words; if current list is incomplete for progression, continue it; otherwise recommend nextListId, then unfinished list in current stage, then first list in next stage, then weakest incomplete list.
 Starting from the third normal practice session, inject up to one eligible recap-due word into normal sessions, without duplicate variantGroupId entries and without applying this to Review difficult words sessions.
 Recap-due words come from previous incorrect/revealed words, may remain eligible after visible review is resolved, and clear after two clean recap completions tracked by `cleanRecapCount`.
 For multiple selected lists, recommend mixed practice unless dialect-eligible current difficult words exist.
-Update homepage states based on first-time, returning, and struggled user logic, including a low-priority “Revisit a few words →” link with count capped at 5+ when eligible difficult words exist.
+Update homepage states based on first-time, returning, and struggled user logic, including a low-priority “From earlier →” link with a hidden/exact/capped count for eligible resolved `recapDue` words.
 Welsh style should affect word-level variant selection only, never word-list visibility, and older storage without `dialectPreference` should default to `mixed`.
 Review difficult words must use progress.difficult === true only, remove words from review after clean completion, shrink dynamically, disappear when no current difficult words remain, and never fall back to a standard session when empty.
+Continue learning should bypass visible review and From earlier unless automatic recap injection applies normally.
 Include reset progress behaviour that clears current and legacy local storage keys and returns the user to the homepage.

 ### Prompt 4 — Build admin panel and Azure Voice integration